Dental Topics & FAQs Mt. Airy Pediatric Dentist

 Radiographs detect much more than cavities.
 For example, radiographs may be needed to survey erupting teeth, diagnose bone diseases, evaluate the results of an injury, or plan orthodontic treatment.
 Radiographs allow dentists to diagnose and treat health conditions that cannot be detected during a clinical examination.
 If dental problems are found and treated early, dental care is more comfortable for your child and more affordable for you.

 The American Academy of Pediatric Dentistry recommends radiographs and examinations every six months for children with a high risk of tooth decay.
 On average, most pediatric dentists request radiographs approximately once a year.
-Approximately every 3 years, it is a good idea to obtain a complete set of radiographs, either a panoramic and bitewings or periapical and bitewings.
+Approximately every 3 years, obtaining a complete set of radiographs is a good idea, either a panoramic and bitewings or periapical and bitewings.

-Our pediatric dentists are particularly careful to minimize the exposure of their patients to radiation.
+Our pediatric dentists are particularly careful to minimize their patients’ exposure to radiation.
 With contemporary safeguards, the amount of radiation received in a dental X-ray examination is extremely small.
-Since we use only digital radiography, which reduces radiation levels, the risk is negligible.
+The risk is negligible since we use only digital radiography, which reduces radiation levels.

-In fact, dental radiographs represent a far smaller risk than an undetected and untreated dental problem.
+Dental radiographs represent a far smaller risk than an undetected and untreated dental problem.
 Lead body aprons and shields will protect your child.
-Today’s equipment filters out unnecessary x-rays and restricts the x-ray beam to the area of interest.
-High-speed film and proper shielding ensure that your child receives a minimal amount of radiation exposure.
+Today’s equipment filters out unnecessary x-rays and restricts the X-ray beam to the area of interest.
+High-speed film and proper shielding ensure that your child receives minimal radiation exposure.

 What’s the Best Toothpaste for My Child?

 Tooth brushing is one of the most important tasks for good oral health.
-Many kinds of toothpaste and/or tooth polishes, however, can damage young smiles.
+However, many kinds of toothpaste and/or tooth polishes can damage young smiles.
 They contain harsh abrasives, which can wear away young tooth enamel.
-When looking for toothpaste for your child, make sure to pick one that is recommended by the American Dental Association, as shown on the box and tube.
+When looking for a toothpaste for your child, pick one recommended by the American Dental Association, as shown on the box and tube.
 These kinds of toothpaste have undergone testing to ensure they are safe to use.

-Remember, children should spit out toothpaste after brushing to avoid getting too much fluoride.
-If too much fluoride is ingested, a condition known as fluorosis can occur.
-If your child is too young or unable to spit out toothpaste, consider providing them with fluoride-free toothpaste, using no toothpaste, or using only a “pea size” amount of toothpaste.
+Remember, children should spit out toothpaste after brushing to avoid ingesting too much fluoride.
+If they ingest too much fluoride, a condition known as fluorosis can occur.
+If your child is too young or unable to spit out toothpaste, consider providing them with fluoride-free toothpaste, using no toothpaste, or using only a “pea-size” amount of toothpaste.

 Does Your Child Grind His Teeth at Night?
 (Bruxism)